When You Often Zone Out Or Space Out During Conversations

 - Mentally retreating from an awkward or uncomfortable moment - You may not consciously realize you're doing it, but if a social interaction is feeling too intense you may retreat into your thoughts to partially block some of it out.

-- You've prematurely concluded you've failed the interaction - E.g., after talking to someone for a few minutes you've convinced yourself they don't enjoy talking to you.
+- You've prematurely concluded you've failed the interaction - E.g., after talking to someone for a few minutes you've convinced yourself they don't enjoy chatting to you.
 Your thoughts have shifted to ruminating on what you did wrong, how you're a screw up, how bad you are with people, and the like.

 - Being anxious in general - Even if your anxiety isn't about socializing, the emotion is uncomfortable and distracting.
 As you're talking to someone your mind may be pulled toward all your worries, or the gross, scary physical sensations you're feeling.